-- A. Registration of Professionals expedites plan review, permitting, inspection, and approval of qualifying landscapes.
+- Registration of Professionals expedites plan review, permitting, inspection, and approval of qualifying landscapes.
 Professionals are required to have a working knowledge of current industry related best management practices and technologies.
-They are also required to have a working knowledge of these Criteria and other applicable codes and policies and be able to incorporate them into landscape and irrigation design, construction, and maintenance. - B. All land uses, with the exception of installations done by private residential homeowners (private residential homeowners do not include developers/tract home, custom or semi-custom builders), require a State licensed or Town registered professional for landscape and irrigation design, installation, and maintenance of landscaping and irrigation systems. - C. Any landscape designer, irrigation designer, or installation contractor performing work or service in the design, construction, installation, addition, alteration, repair, equipping, moving, removal, conversion, or demolition of any landscape or irrigation governed by these Criteria must possess a current Colorado license or be registered with the Town of Castle Rock. - D. Plan approvals and permits for construction will only be issued to registered professionals. - E. A current professional (Colorado State or Town of Castle Rock) registration number and name shall be present on all applications, drawings, and permits.
+They are also required to have a working knowledge of these Criteria and other applicable codes and policies and be able to incorporate them into landscape and irrigation design, construction, and maintenance. - All land uses, with the exception of installations done by private residential homeowners (private residential homeowners do not include developers/tract home, custom or semi-custom builders), require a State Licensed or Town registered professional for landscape and irrigation design, installation, and maintenance of landscaping and irrigation systems. - 3.
+Any landscape designer, irrigation designer, or installation contractor performing work or service in the design, construction, installation, maintenance, addition, alteration, repair, equipping, moving, removal, conversion, or demolition of any landscape or irrigation governed by these Criteria must possess a current Colorado license or be registered with Castle Rock Water. - 4.
+Plan approvals and permits for construction will only be issued to registered professionals. - 5.
+A current professional (Colorado State or Castle Rock Water) registration number and name shall be present on all applications, drawings, and permits.